Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Admittedly, Autonomous Action Unit involves chance and demands 1500 Life Points to activate—quite a chunk from your starting 8000.
 Once paid, you select a monster in your opponent's Graveyard and summon it to your field, turning your opponent's creatures against them!

 While on the field, Action Unit remains equipped to the monster, and if the Spell leaves the field, the monster will be destroyed, so be wary of Spell-removals.
 In short, Autonomous Action Unit requires a moderate price, relies on your opponent having strong monsters in their Graveyard, and adds an extra way to destroy the monster, but it's a fast way to summon a potent monster.

 5. Mage Power

-Next, we have a more-convential card, Mage Power.
-This spell equips to a face-up monster, and adds 500 attack and defense to the creature for every magic or trap card you control.
-Mage Power's effect includes itself, so at minimum you have a boost of 500, and at maximum 3000 (five normal magic/trap spaces plus your Field Spell slot).
-The ability to add thousands of attack and defense with a single card enables a weak monster to overpower even the strongest foe.
+The ability to add thousands of Attack with a single card enables a weak monster to overpower even the strongest foe.
 Also, Mage Power has no restriction or cost−you can equip it to whichever monster you like.
-If your deck uses plenty of magic and traps, consider using this powerful card.
+If your deck brandishes a plethora of Spells and Traps, definitely consider using this powerful card.

 4. United We Stand